 Know the market

-If you're using a platform like Elance or Freelancer.com and are in a position to name your price, Parker recommends bidding smart, but not necessarily cheap.
-Research what other freelancers are earning for similar jobs and be competitive with your pricing, but also be aware of how much your own skills are worth.
+If you are in a position to name your price, research what other freelancers are earning for similar jobs and be competitive with your pricing.
+You want to bid competitively, but also be aware of how much your own skills are worth.

 "Clients are more often than not looking for high-quality work as opposed to the lowest price," Parker said.
 "Companies will always be willing to pay more for a freelancer who has a great reputation and has produced exceptional work."